-Town of Union Department Of Planning 2019 Annual Cycle Activity 330 TOWN OF UNION COMPLETES 5-YEAR CRS CYCLE REVIEW The National Flood Insurance Program's Community Rating System (CRS) is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed minimum requirements.
+Town of Union Department Of Planning 2022 -2023 Annual Cycle TOWN OF UNION RATING REVIEW The National Flood Insurance Program's Community Rating System (CRS) is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed minimum requirements.
 The three goals of the CRS are to reduce flood losses, facilitate accurate insurance ratings, and to promote the awareness of flood insurance.
-In a letter to the Town Supervisor dated April 1, 2019 the Department of Homeland Security, Federal Emergency Management Agency (FEMA), determined that, based on the 5-year cycle field verification findings completed in November of 2018, the town will retain its current rating as a CRS Class 8 community in the National Flood Insurance Program (NFIP) Community Rating System (CRS).
-The letter further stated that "The floodplain management activities implemented by your community will continue to qualify flood insurance policy holders in your community for a 10 percent discount in the premium costs for NFIP policies issued or renewed in Special Flood Hazard Areas".
-"This savings is a tangible result of the flood mitigation activities your community implements to protect lives and reduce property damage".
+In an email to the Director of Planning & Community Development on March 4, 2022, the Department of Homeland Security, Federal Emer-gency Management Agency (FEMA), determined that, based on the 2022 CRS submission, the town would retain it's rating as a CRS Class 8 com-munity in the National Flood Insurance Program (NFIP) Community Rating System (CRS).
+The 5-year certification letter, received in 2019, stated that "The floodplain management activities implemented by your community will continue to qualify flood insurance policy holders in your community for a 10 percent discount in the premium costs for NFIP policies issued or renewed in Special Flood Hazard Areas...This savings is a tangible result of the flood mitigation activities your community implements to protect lives and reduce property damage".
 MAP INFORMATION SERVICE Residents of the Town of Union can obtain flood information concerning flooding, flood maps, mandatory flood insurance purchase requirements, and flood zone determinations from the Town of Union's Code Enforcement/Permits Office located at Town Hall or by calling 607-786-2920.
 Elevation certificates of some properties located in the Special Flood Hazard Areas (SFHA's) are on file in the Code Enforcement/ Permits Office in Town Hall.
 Copies of the available elevation certificates are available for review upon request.
-A real-time river gauge for the Susquehanna River at Vestal information is available through the National Weather Service and can be viewed online at: https://waterdata.usgs.gov/usa/nwis/uv?01513500 I f you received this brochure in the mail you live, or own property, in an area where potential flooding is a concern.
+A real-time river gauge for the Susquehanna River at Vestal information is available through the National Weather Service and can be viewed online at: https://waterdata.usgs.gov/usa/nwis/uv?01513500 f you received this brochure in the mail you live, or own property, in an area where potential flooding is a concern.
 The Town of Union encourages you to purchase a flood insurance policy.
 This policy will help pay for repairs after a flood and, in some cases, it will help pay the costs of elevating a substantially damaged home.
 Don't wait until the next flood to buy insurance protection.
 There is a 30-day waiting period before National Flood Insurance Program coverage takes effect.
 Some property owners have purchased flood insurance because it was required by the bank when they got a mortgage or home improvement loan.
 These policies typically cover the structure but not the contents.
 Be sure that your policy has contents coverage.
 Residents are reminded that FEMA buyout parcels may not be used for private purposes including parking of vehicles, boats, trailers, etc. Violators may be subject to towing at the vehicle owner's expense.
 Inside this issue: